conrizzo/AstroWebsite/src/content/blog/using-var-and-let-in-javascript.md

 }
 ```
 In the inner if block which executes automatically with 'if(true)' the value of cat will be 'LET', but outside of this block it will always be 'VAR'.
-The "let" declaration is limited in scope to ONLY the block of code it is in.
-In this case this means only inside the 'if' statement.
+The "let" declaration is limited in scope to <b>only</b> the block of code it is in.
+In this case this means <b>only</b> inside the 'if' statement.

 ```javascript